MicrosoftDocs/fabric-docs/docs/data-factory/format-delimited-text.md

 ms.custom: template-how-to
 ---

-# Delimited text format in Data Factory
+# Delimited text format in Data Factory in [!INCLUDE [product-name](../includes/product-name.md)]

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here

-This article outlines how to configure delimited text format in Data Factory data pipeline.
+This article outlines how to configure delimited text format in the data pipeline of Data Factory in [!INCLUDE [product-name](../includes/product-name.md)].

 ## Supported capabilities

-Delimited text format is supported for the following connectors and activities.
+Delimited text format is supported for the following activities and connectors as source and destination.

 | Category | Connector/Activity |
 |---|---|